 How oils are processed really matters.
-Processing of oils can contribute to how healthy the oil is in many, many ways.
-There are two main ways that oil processing matter:
+Processing of oils can contribute to how healthy the oil is in multiple ways.
+Two of the primary ways that oil processing matter are:

-How is the oil extracted from the plant — Many processed oils are made from seeds or beans that are not very easy to extract the oil from.
-For this reason, manufacturers have to use industrial power and intense heat to extract this oil.
+Many processed oils are made from seeds or beans that are not very easy to extract the oil from.
+For this reason, manufacturers have to use industrial power and intense heat to extract the oil.
 This process often leads to oxidation of the oils which creates free radicals that have been proven time and time again to contribute to inflammation and chronic disease.

-That’s why cold pressed oil is always what we want, because there is not that extra heat step to extract the oil from the fruit and beans that leads to oxidation.
+That’s why cold pressed oil is always preferable, because there is not that extra heat step to extract the oil from the fruit and beans, leading to oxidation.

-The chemical solvents and bleaches and toxins that are put in the fillers — Many industrial processors like using carcinogenic chemical solvents like hexane or bleach that can introduce a rancid toxic entity into the oil, which is what we don’t want.
+Many industrial processors like use carcinogenic chemical solvents like hexane or bleach that can introduce a rancid toxic entity into the oil, which is what we don’t want.
 Companies use this hexane or bleach to cover up the rancid smell of the flavor of the oil after it has been extracted, especially if it has been heat treated.